RPGroup-PBoC/RegSeq/README.md

 This is a GitHub repository for Reg-Seq, an experimental protocol that determines the binding energy matrix for regulatory regions of the genome.
 The website for the original Reg-Seq paper can be found [here](https://www.rpgroup.caltech.edu/RNAseq_SortSeq/).

 ## Layout
-The repository is split into three main directories, many of which have subdirectories.
+The repository is split into four main directories, many of which have subdirectories.
 This structure has been designed to be easily navigable by humans and computers alike, allowing for rapid location of specific files and instructions.
 Within each directory is a `README.md` file which summarizes the